LearnThinkCreate/spotify-etl/README.md

      'uri': 'spotify:artist:4yBK75WVCQXej1p04GWqxH'}

-Throughout these notebooks I transform my original spotify data from a bunch or json files to a series of database tables and a materialized view that enables me to build a website to display my history.
+Throughout these notebooks I transform my original spotify data from a bunch of json files to database tables and a materialized view that enabled me to build a website.

 And I’m only getting started…